Duration

 - Trekking boots, well broken in and waterproofed.
 Gaiters to keep snow out of boots

-- Woolen sweaters and down jacket, gloves, wind proof outer garments, pants jacket, skirts, T-shirts, shirts, baggy pants and underwear
+- Woolen sweaters and down jacket, gloves, wind proof outer garments, pants jacket, skirts, T-shirts, shirts, baggy pants, and underwear

 - Several pairs of woolen and few pairs of nylon socks.
 A pair of sandals